binpash/try/docs/try.1.md

 -I *PATTERN*

 : Include only paths that match *PATTERN* on summary and commit.
 This option can be passed multiple times; the patterns given will be used in a pattern file passed to `grep`.

+-i *PATH*

+: Hide *PATH* inside the sandbox.
+Relative paths are resolved from the directory where *try* is invoked.
+This option can be passed multiple times.

 -D *DIR*